How To Deal With Pesky Blanket & Rug Wreckers

 You could be using the wrong blanket

-Your horse might not have an issue with wearing a blanket, but they might not like wearing the wrong blanket.
-Now, they’re not going to care which brand you buy, obviously, but they will care about the weight and fit of the blanket.
-You might need to just double check that it fits them properly – have they lost or gained weight, for instance? – and adjust accordingly.
+Your horse might not have an issue with wearing a blanket.
+But they might not like wearing the wrong blanket!
+They’re not going to care which brand you buy, but they will care about the weight and fit of the blanket.
+You might need to just double check that it fits them properly.
+Have they lost or gained weight, for instance? – and adjust accordingly.

 Check out our guides below for more advice on buying the right blanket for your horse: